Adlink-ROS/roscube-doc/nvidia/advanced/driver_packages/backup_restore.rst

 3. Restoring the Image
 ^^^^^^^^^^^^^^^^^^^^^^

-The recommended way to restore multiple units with different serial numbers is to save the image above as "system.img" and use the head L4T flashing script, flash.sh, with the -r option (to reuse your backed-up system.img without rebuilding the vanilla image from scratch):
+The recommended way to restore multiple units with different serial numbers is to save the image above as "system.img" and use the head L4T flashing script, ``flash.sh``, with the -r option (to reuse your backed-up system.img without rebuilding the vanilla image from scratch):

 .. code-block:: bash